GunelMC/Capplication/README.md

 - More aethetic frontend - currently the user interface looks bare due to lack of time and focus on functionality.
 - To refactor tests for DRY code - to use fixtures to set-up the testing environment, to focus on application logic and testing behavior.
 Currently, I have mocked the expected response from the endpoint.
 - To build the backend using our own database to store images liked by specific users and to further customise functionalities provided by the CAT API for our program.
-- Unit tests to test small functionalities of the program in isolation.
+- Unit tests to test small units of the program in isolation.